gear-foundation/gear-wiki/docs/gear/distinctive-features.md

 Gear Protocol's Payless Transactions feature introduces a groundbreaking concept to the world of Web3, revolutionizing communication within Gear-powered networks and increasing the adoption of decentralized applications, making their ease of use closer to Web2 services and applications.

-This innovative feature empowers actors to issue vouchers that enable specific users to send messages to designated programs without incurring gas fees.
+This innovative feature empowers actors to issue [vouchers](/api/vouchers.md) that enable specific users to send messages to designated programs without incurring gas fees.
 This paradigm-shifting approach fosters a sponsorship-like environment for users, transforming the way interactions take place in the Web3 ecosystem.
+An example of using vouchers is shown in the [Battleship](/examples/battleship.md) game.
+Users without tokens on their balance can make moves by sending messages to a program using a voucher.

 ### Understanding Payless Transactions